VanZandtr/mtgbot/README.md

 * Step 7: Setup email in email_settings.py (optional)
 * Step 8: Enjoy!

-## Purpose:
+## Purpose and Goals:

-Automate a card popularity script that notices and alerts the user to different price trends based on publicly available price lists, with the goal being that the user will better predict increases/decreases in cards to help the purchasing process.
+Automate a card popularity script that tracks and alerts the user to different price trends based on publicly available price lists and cards, with the goal being that the user will better predict increases/decreases in cards to help the purchasing process.

+* Goal 1: Make tracking as streamline, easy to understand, and hands off as possible.
+Anybody, regardless of coding history, should be able to setup this script fully automated in 5-10 mins (you shouldn't have to ever look at code!)
+* Goal 2: Provide a free to use  all-in-one service that magic players or investors can use to realiably, efficiently, and sensibly track their current collection or potential purchases

+Please feel free to dm if you feel I can improve upon either of these goals.

 ## Intro & Features:
 I had initially started this code twoish years ago and have since added a ton of features!
 If you are interested in taking a look at the old code you check out the original code here:  https://github.com/VanZandtr/mtgbot/commit/15a8802cf50556eb99fc6bcae25cdb2f7ca8ef9b and the original reddit post here: https://www.reddit.com/r/mtgfinance/comments/avhbpa/i_created_a_trending_bot/